jakwez/out-of-the-mbox/README.md

 # To do

-- email view: full date, senders, receivers, etc... all headers
+- email dialog
-- indicate no text or no html
-- no height jumps
+  - show nice headers: to, from, date...
+  - show attachments list
+  - show email index
-- navigate to next/prev email/page with button and key shortcuts
+  - navigate to next/prev
-- section for attachments
+  - navigate to index
+- main list
-- show headers in tooltip in list view
+  - show index + headers in tooltip in list view
+  - navigate to page index, or email index
-- same settings globally in local storage
+- save settings globally in local storage
-- go to specific email/page # in navigation
 - postalmime.parse processing indicator (esp. for 200+)
 - look at dompurify options more closely
 - data/model
   - sort by date
-  - support thread
+  - support email threads